Bonding Education Program (BEP) at a glance

 Educational Workshops Component

-- A closing workshop focused on networking and next steps
+* Including a closing workshop focused on networking and next steps

 The Bond Readiness Component

 This component offers one-on-one interactions with local surety bond producers who volunteer to help small businesses.
 The surety bond professionals will work with the small businesses, on a case-by-case basis, to assemble the materials necessary for a complete bond application, and address any omissions or deficiencies that might impede the successful underwriting of a bond.
-To deliver this component, the Small Business Transportation Resource Centers (SBTRC) use the network of local surety associations to identify surety professionals in each local area, who volunteer to assist the small businesses to become bondable or increase their bonding capacity.
+To deliver this component, the Small Business Transportation Resource Centers (SBTRC) use the network of SBA-approved surety associations to identify surety professionals in each local area, who volunteer to assist the small businesses to become bondable or increase their bonding capacity.

 Follow-up and Assistance